jonellwood/uhv-astro/src/content/blog/why-I-chose-codepen.md

 When I am stuck on something, or I have an idea in my head that is not fully matured, or I have a concept, but I am not 100% sure where it needs to go - I head straight to CodePen and look for ideas.
 And yes, I have lost half a day browsing through pens and seeing all the amazing ways other people have solved a similar issue ... *and probably 20 other cools things as well* ...
 I always find the creativity inspiring.
 And that, at the end of the day, was the deciding factor for me.
 While Copilot could give me code, it never sparked any ideas.
 It could suggest ways to accomplish what I thought I wanted - but on many an occasion CodePen had taken a spark of an idea and ignited it into a full-fledged feature.

-> CodePen is where I go to get inspired. -Me
+> CodePen is where I go to get inspired.

 <cite>- Me</cite>